 It is the physical manifestation of the Workplace that will put an organisation on the first rung of the Workplace experience ladder.

-recent name change to the (IWFM) comes after 25 years.
+The British Institute of Facilities Management (BIFM) recent name change to the Institute of Workplace and Facilities Management (IWFM) comes after 25 years.
 The World is undoubtedly embracing Workplace, but this is not a new phenomenon.

 In Workplace: Can Facilities Management Capitalise this time? we see that Facilities Management developed in the 1970s.
 This was in response to the need to manage the ever-increasing workplace complexity.
-Indeed the word ‘Workplace’ was part of the International Facility Management Association’s (IFMA) .
-So perhaps rather than an evolution, FM is merely going back to its forgotton roots.
+Indeed the word 'Workplace' was part of the International Facility Management Association's (IFMA) original charter.
+So perhaps rather than an evolution, FM is merely going back to its forgotten roots.

 Back in the 1980s work life was much more straightforward with people generally going to work the same way in the same place at the same time.

 This was the decade of consumerism and the drive to accumulate assets.
-Perhaps in a response to assertion that Facilities Management was born out of the need to maintain those assets.
+Perhaps in a response to Kurt Vonnegut's assertion that “everybody wants to build and nobody wants to do maintenance.”
+Facilities Management was born out of the need to maintain those assets.

 The world has changed.
 The Workplace is no longer primarily a physical space.
 The Workplace experience we are all longing for is digital and cultural too.
 The boundaries of space and time have slipped and with them the clear demarcations between these Workplace professions.

 The challenge has become to improve the Customer experience.
-On the understanding that we have extended this to creating the
+On the understanding that happy customers cannot be created by unhappy employees we have extended this to creating the Workplace experience.

 The idea is to create a working environment that allows our employees to create memorable events for Customers.
 The memory of both experiences then becomes a product that both employees and Customers can take home and that will make them come back for more.